 There’s a saying, “Life and love aren’t about what you gain; they’re about what you give.”
 What a great way to sum up the purpose of volunteer work.

-If you don’t feel comfortable socializing yet, we encourage you to explore volunteer opportunities that might be a good fit for you online.
-In the meantime, join us for a rundown of some of the most exciting benefits you can reap from volunteering!
+Now join us for a rundown of some of the most exciting benefits you can reap from volunteering!

 Many non-profit organizations rely on the generosity of their volunteers, counting on their hard work and passion for the cause to move the needle toward success.
 As one of those volunteers, you’ll have a positive impact not only on your community but on society at large.
-Thus, your contribution – whether small or significant – can inspire change for an organization that needs help and funds to continue operating.
+Thus, your contribution, whether small or significant, can inspire change for an organization that needs help and funds to continue operating.

 Depending on the type of volunteering you do, the skills you acquire may be physical, social, mental, or even emotional.
 Regardless, it’s always fun to learn something new and share it with others, bringing something helpful or interesting to the lives of your friends and family.

 Besides contributing, volunteer work can boost feelings of accomplishment and increase your sense of purpose, positively impacting your mental health.
-You can count on feeling like you made the world a slightly better place when the day is done.Moreover, volunteering gives you something additional to strive for and commit to outside of your regular obligations.
+You can count on feeling like you made the world slightly better when the day is over.Moreover, volunteering gives you something additional to strive for and commit to outside your regular obligations.

 We all want to feel that we’re living our lives in a way that matters.
 Why not experience that extraordinary feeling by giving your time to a worthy cause?

 If you volunteer for a cause related to your current or future career, you can build upon your existing skillset to gain more valuable experience.
-For instance, volunteering as an assistant at a blood drive or helping a non-profit grow its social media presence can both carry over to careers where these skills are used.
+For instance, volunteering as an assistant at a blood drive or helping a non-profit grow its social media presence can carry over to careers where these skills are used.

 Alternatively, suppose you’re in a different line of work but have been toying with the idea of making a career change.
-In that case, you can volunteer for an organization that specializes in the field.
+In that case, you can volunteer for an organization specializing in the field.
 This is one practical way to get hands-on experience before applying and is an experience you can share with future interviewers to demonstrate your passion for the industry.

 Mental activity is just as important as physical activity, and volunteering is one great way to stay engaged.
 Organizing fundraisers, taking orders, or even sorting files are great examples of volunteering opportunities that can keep your brain sharp.